Submit Your Own Review

 QuirkyCruise Review About Viking River Cruises

-Riverboats once seen as merely comfy conveyances with mostly picture window cabins, an observation lounge and a windowed dining room, now boast suites, French balconies, true verandas, and alternate dining venues and many more activities off the boats.
+Riverboats once seen as merely comfy conveyances with mostly picture window cabins, an observation lounge and a windowed dining room, now boast suites, French balconies, true verandas, and alternate dining venues and more activities off the boats than bus and walking tours with such diversions as cycling (independently or in a small group) and hiking.

-Ships & years delivered: number of passengers; number of passenger decks; layouts, special features; and cabin details will be outline for each class of riverboat.
+The number of passengers; number of passenger decks; layouts; special features; and cabin details will be outlined for each class of riverboat under the cruising regions that begin below.

-The Viking Longships class number 46 at present dating from a building spree that began in 2012 and continues into the present with six new ships in 2016.
+The Viking Longships class number 46 at present dating from a building spree that began in 2012 and continues into the present with six new ships in 2016 and more to come.
 The list of names runs from Viking Aegir to Viking Vili.
 These spiffy new riverboats carry 190 passengers on four decks in a bright and airy, understated Scandinavian atmosphere using big picture windows, light fabrics and colors, skylights, atriums and indoor/outdoor lounges, restaurants, and bars.

 Cabins number 95 of which nine are 2-room suites with veranda & French balconies*; 39 verandas; 22 French balconies*; and 25 standard (located on the lowest deck and with smaller windows).
 Note here and for some other Viking vessels that *French balconies are not balconies at all but with the cabins having sliding doors that open to a railing.